 SC: I try to eat a good breakfast and spend some part of my morning reading.
-Usually it’s the news, but I often read publications like FastCompany to stay up to date with other things happening in the world of tech, or the world at large.
-I think it’s really important to stay current with trends as well as current events to not only to stay relevant, but also provide a source of inspiration.
+Usually, it’s the news, but I often read publications like FastCompany to stay up to date with other things happening in the world of tech, or the world at large.
+I think it’s really important to stay current with trends, as well as current events, to not only to stay relevant but also to provide a source of inspiration.

 9. What book are you reading, or writing now?

 SC: I’m a huge history nerd, so right now I’m reading a history of the Panama Canal by David McCullough, it’s really interesting.

 HD: I really like to read about things related to design or entrepreneurship so I’m really enjoying, Getting There: A Book of Mentors by Gillian Zoe Segal.
 This book is great because it tells the stories of countless successful entrepreneurs, sharing their hardships and lessons they’ve learned along the way.
 It’s a really great reference knowing that all things worth doing are worth working and fighting for.